 In short: Yes.

-Understanding the different types of realtors
+Understanding the different types of real estate agents

 There are two types of real estate agents, the buyer’s agent, and the listing agent.
 This can also be the same person, but it’s in everyones best interest if they are separate people.